jdevfullstack-tutorials/imac-review/README.md

 everything and make sure you select:
 `Reopen windows when logging back in`.
 This way, you don't need to do the same thing everytime you shut it down.
-This feauture is missing in Windows.
+This feauture is by default missing in Windows.

 ![spaces](https://user-images.githubusercontent.com/47092464/110417465-a41f4e00-80d0-11eb-99fa-dcdf9e2a1ab8.gif)